ziko1415/DJVM/README.md

 ### Download and installation

-- Head over to the [releases page](https://github.com/omriharel/deej/releases) and download the [latest version](https://github.com/omriharel/deej/releases/latest)'s executable and configuration file (`deej.exe` and `config.yaml`)
+- Head over to the [releases page](https://github.com/ziko1415/DJVM/releases) and download the [latest version](https://github.com/ziko1415/DJVM/releases)'s executable and configuration file (`DJVM.exe` and `config.yaml`)
 - Place them in the same directory anywhere on your machine
-- (Optional, on Windows) Create a shortcut to `deej.exe` and copy it to `%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup` to have deej run on boot
+- (Optional, on Windows) Create a shortcut to `DJVM.exe` and copy it to `%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup` to have DJVM run on boot

 ### Building from source

 If you'd rather not download a compiled executable, or want to extend deej or modify it to your needs, feel free to clone the repository and build it yourself.
 All you need is a Go 1.14 (or above) environment on your machine.
-If you go this route, make sure to check out the [developer scripts](./pkg/deej/scripts).

-Like other Go packages, you can also use the `go get` tool: `go get -u github.com/omriharel/deej`.
-Please note that the package code now resides in the `pkg/deej` directory, and needs to be imported from there if used inside another project.

-If you need any help with this, please [join our Discord server](https://discord.gg/nf88NJu).
+If you need any help with this, please contact me thorugh (beitak.tech@gmail.com) or on instagram(beitak.tech).

 ## License